Trek Frame Serial Numbers

 Nearly two hundred Trek owners submitted their

-frame's specifics to help decode the serial number system used
+frame's specifics to help decode Trek's first serial number system.

 Here are the results: